-Workshops led by a consultant were held with Elected Members, Administration and community members from October to December 2020.
 The discussions within the community workshop largely informed the Strategy and the Policy.
 The focus questions and a summary of the responses is provided in the table below.

-Focus Question Community Response What is the purpose of To make informed decisions; community engagement?
-To hear and understand the community's feelings, experiences and aspirations; and To be inclusive, build strong relationships, and create a sense of trust and ownership with the community.
-What is the expected level of participation for each project type?
+Focus Question Community Response What is the purpose of community engagement?
+To make informed decisions; To hear and understand the community's feelings, experiences and community engagement: aspirations; and To be inclusive, build strong relationships, and create a sense of trust and ownership with the community.
+What is the expected level of The IAP2 Spectrum of Public Participation was accepted as a suitable participation for each project type? method to guide engagement activities within the City.
 Quality engagement that considers the purpose of the engagement, target audience, and appropriate methods and timeframes was considered most important to ensure community members and stakeholders who wanted to participate would have the best opportunity to do so.
+What would quality Community members identified that they would like: engagement look and feel To feel heard; like?
+To be involved in the process and to know how participants input has influenced the decision; To be presented with accurate and transparent information; To feel confident engagement activities were reaching community members and stakeholders who were affected and/or interested; Engagement activities to be personalised where appropriate to do so; and Engagement activities to be accessible and information to be easy to find.
+When and who should we It was identified that engagement should occur when a project would engage with? impact the community or stakeholders and engagement activities should attempt to reach whoever would be impacted and/or interested.
+Over-consultation was identified as an area of concern however it was identified: There should be some ability to give feedback; The should be some ability to give feedback; The should be some ability to give feedback; The should be some ability to give feedback; There should be the ability to find information on projects and knowledge that some change / activity is going to happen; and Timelines of projects should be provided and easily accessible.
+When would engagement not Where prescribed by legislation; be necessary?
+Where there is no ability to change or influence the decision; - Where the information is highly sensitive; Where internal to the organisation (i.e. change to offices); and Where a rapid decision is required to be made.
+What are the barriers to The top three barriers to engagement included: engagement?
+Being busy; Perception that Council and administration do not listen; and No awareness of engagement and the perception that 'it's all ok'.

-Focus Question Community Response What would quality engagement look and feel like?
-Community members identified that they would like: To feel heard; To be involved in the process and to know how participants input has influenced the decision; To be presented with accurate and transparent information; To feel confident engagement activities were reaching community members and stakeholders who were affected and/or interested; Engagement activities to be personalised where appropriate to do so; and Engagement activities to be accessible and information to be easy to find.
-When and who should we engage with?
-It was identified that engagement should occur when a project would impact the community or stakeholders and engagement activities should attempt to reach whoever would be impacted and/or interested.
-Over-consultation was identified as an area of concern however it was identified: There should always be some ability to give feedback; There should be the ability to find information on projects and knowledge that some change / activity is going to happen; and Timelines of projects should be provided and easily accessible.
-When would engagement not be necessary?
-Where prescribed by legislation; Where there is no ability to change or influence the decision; Where the information is highly sensitive; Where internal to the organisation (i.e. change to offices); and Where a rapid decision is required to be made.
-What are the barriers to engagement?
-The top three barriers to engagement included: Being busy; Perception that Council and administration do not listen; and No awareness of engagement and the perception that 'it's all ok'.
-What are the most effective methods of consultation?
+Focus Question Community Response What are the most effective methods of consultation?
 Email Social media Newspaper Website Letter Newsletter Personal contact Email was by far the most preferred method of communication.

 The workshops identified the need for a framework that guides the way the City engages with its community.
 The framework is proposed to consist of a Community and Stakeholder Engagement Strategy (Strategy), a Community and Stakeholder Engagement Policy (Policy) and supporting guidelines.
-The City's consultant has identified key findings from the workshops, which have informed the Stagey and Policy.
+The City's consultant has identified key findings from the workshops, which have informed the Strategy and Policy.
 These findings are consolidated in the consultant's report, provided as Attachment 1.